fooltowise/NeroNotes/Nero's Notes/Studying Serial Acquirers.md

 Smaller is better.
 A small accumulator or platform just needs to have the basics right – a focus on asset-light businesses with recurring revenue in a GDP+ growth industry, a smart, hard-working management team with a disciplined valuation approach, a good incentive structure, a decentralized organizational model, and good oversight over the acquired businesses.
 If they meet these criteria and they’re small enough such that 5 deals a year add material growth, they can grow into their multiples even if they never scale above 10 deals a year.

-For medium-sized platforms or accumulators, like a First Service, Halma or Lifco, you want to make sure they are seriously thinking about scaling deal volume (or intelligently adding new platforms).
+For medium-sized platforms or accumulators, like a First Service, Halma or [[Lifco]], you want to make sure they are seriously thinking about scaling deal volume (or intelligently adding new platforms).
 They need to be working on this.
 If that’s the case, you can still pay a full multiple and do well over the long term.

 For large platforms or accumulators, like a Roper or [[Danaher]], it’s probably more a question of entry multiples.
 If you want to compound at 12%-15%, you have to keep in mind that at that size, mgmt probably can’t reinvest at un-levered returns much higher than 10%.
 So far, the equity returns have continued to be okay because the cost of debt is so low, but ROICs are no longer exceptional.